cosmos/ibc-rs/crates/ibc-core/README.md

 ### Port system: transferring and releasing a port

-ICS 5 (Port Allocation) requires the IBC handler to permit [transferring ownership of a port](https://github.com/cosmos/ibc/tree/master/spec/core/ics-005-port-allocation#transferring-ownership-of-a-port) and [releasing a
+ICS-05 (Port Allocation) requires the IBC handler to permit [transferring ownership of a port](https://github.com/cosmos/ibc/tree/master/spec/core/ics-005-port-allocation#transferring-ownership-of-a-port) and [releasing a